-Following two major ASU surveys about retirement security, what we learned demanded further study and the search for solutions.
-Today we are proud to launch the report: “Not So Super, For Women: Superannuation and Women’s Retirement Outcomes”, in collaboration with progressive think tank Per Capita.
-The report confirms our findings, but importantly, it outlines some significant recommendations which we believe will greatly improve retirement outcomes for low paid workers.
+Following two major surveys about retirement security, the Australian Services Union committed to further work to help find the solutions our members needed.
+The resulting report – “Not So Super, For Women: Superannuation and Women’s Retirement Outcomes” – in collaboration with progressive think tank Per Capita, confirms our findings about the woeful state of superannuation in Australia but also importantly outlines significant recommendations which we believe will greatly improve retirement outcomes for low paid workers.

 Australia’s compulsory superannuation system is failing women.
 According to the latest figures, women are retiring with around half as much superannuation (53%) as men.

 In a major research collaboration, Per Capita and the Australian Services Union conducted surveys with over 4,000 workers and analysed available data to examine the causes of the gender superannuation gap, and developed recommendations to close the gap.

 “In accumulating superannuation, women face a ‘wicked problem’.
 Their work is more intermittent and lower paid than that of their male counterparts.
 Combined with the fact that they still do the overwhelming majority of unpaid housework, parenting and caring, this has meant that the benefits of super have not flowed to women as hoped.”
 David Hetherington, Senior Fellow at Per Capita, said.

 The report finds that the most significant explanation for the superannuation gender gap is motherhood.

 “While mothers suffer a very substantial pay and superannuation penalty compared to women without children, fathers receive a super and pay bonus, earning more, and accumulating more super than men who are not fathers,” said Mr Hetherington.